Custom PFlow Lift Helps Sea Ray Boats Create 9,600 SF of Storage within Existing Building at Palm Coast Florida Facility

 A custom PFlow F Series is an important component of the retrofit design that doubled the storage space and greatly improved the material handling system within an existing Sea Ray building.

-“For PFlow this job was more involved than most from an custom engineering perspective but certainly not beyond what we have done many times over throughout the years,” said Chuck Cobb, PFlow National Account Manager.
+“For PFlow this job was more involved than most from an custom engineering perspective but certainly not beyond what we have done many times over throughout the years,” said Chuck Cobb of PFlow Industries.
 “The engineering staff at PFlow is one of our greatest assets.”

-“It took us a while to get the project off the drawing board, but the collaboration of PFlow, Cubic Designs and Craft brought together three of the nation’s best players in their respective fields,” said Buddy Chadwell, the Craft sales VP in charge of the project.
+“It took us a while to get the project off the drawing board, but the collaboration of PFlow, Cubic Designs and Craft brought together three of the nation’s best players in their respective fields,” said Buddy Chadwell, Craft Sales VP of the project.
 “The PFlow lift was a critical component because it provided the means to move such large materials.
 It was really the only moving part in the whole system!”